-In Windows Vista and onwards all Windows OS, comes along with better support for modern hardware, in the form of SuperFetch.
+In Windows Vista and onward all Windows OS, comes along with better support for modern hardware, in the form of SuperFetch.
 It is a technology which is meant for managing the amount of random access memory in a particular machine in order to enhance its efficiency.
 It’s less capable version PreFetcher, which was at first introduced through Windows Vista.
 It underwent changes to become a part of Windows’ memory manager and now has become the latest SuperFetch.

 This new technology performs the task to ensure that the more than often accessible data can be read from the fast RAM instead of the slow hard drive.
 It serves two goals; to decrease boot time and to interact with the defragmenter, to make applications launch faster.
 Overall it ensures that it does not impact the system negatively.